 Paris is pretty far north, meaning that during the summer months you’ll have daylight well into the late hours of the evening.
 But in the winter, the opposite is true.
 You won’t see the sunrise until around 8:30-8:45 am and sunset is around 5:10-5:45 pm.

 The good news about this, though, is you won’t have to stay up late to catch the Eiffel Tower lit up and sparkling at night!
-The best time to go is around sunset for great photos of the Eiffel Tower and no crowds.
+The best time to go is around sunset for great photos of the Eiffel Tower.
 I saw the Eiffel Tower lit up a lot during my time visiting Paris during January, but in the summer it was definitely a struggle, as we had to wait until almost 11 pm!

 Also, maybe check out a river cruise (dress warmly, though!) right around sunset.
 But for wandering around Paris in the daylight, you’ll definitely want to plan for only 8-9 hours of it before the sun goes down.